 42. Paper Documents

 Toss junk mail, old receipts, and any other irrelevant documents.
-There are only a few types of paper items that you need a physical copy or original of.
+You need a physical copy or original of only a few types of paper items.
 Things like marriage licenses, social security cards, passports, etc., should be kept in a safe place.
 Scan all other documents into digital storage and shred the physical papers that you no longer need.

 Manuals to appliances, tech, etc., can be thrown out.
 These are accessible online.
 If there’s information you want to have easy access to, take a picture and store it digitally.

 You Might Also Like: How to Digitize and Declutter Paper for Good

 Decluttering sentimental items is one of the hardest areas to tackle when you are downsizing.

 Gather all the knick-knacks you picked up on a trip or at an event you attended.
 Think about which items you still love.
 Keep the things that bring you joy and work on projects to display them where you’ll be reminded of those memories.
 Let go of anything you are storing “just because.”

 Do you have a collection of items?
 Whether it’s inherited, something from your childhood, or something you presently like to collect – think about how you can enjoy a couple of your favorite pieces from the collection and declutter the rest.
 Take a photo of the entire collection to remember it.

 Unless photos are being displayed on the wall or in an album, you can let the physical picture go.
 Gather your photos, schedule a time, and decide which ones you want to scan into digital storage.
 If you have a large number of physical photos, consider hiring a service to do this for you.

 READ NEXT: Our post on How to Declutter Sentimental Items.